ConcordiaAircraftSystemsLab/CPACS-simple-geo/README.md

 Resize the aircraft geometry using simple geometrical parameters (fuselage length, wing span, wing area, etc...).
 Input a [CPACS file](https://www.cpacs.de/) and use the simple geometrical parameter to resize it while all aircraft sections keep their relative sizes.

+Also can create a new CPACS file containing only a fuselage that has had the length defined.

 ## Installation

 Has the same requirements as [CEASIOMpy](https://ceasiompy.readthedocs.io/en/latest/), so if it is already installed on your machine, this tool will work.